 Once you have the sufficient documentation gathered, you can go about making a claim with your insurer.

 At GC Law we understand that dealing with an injury and gathering extensive documentation to ensure you recoup lost revenue while you heal is a stressful situation, which is why we are here to help.
-Get in contact with one of our lawyers today for a free case review and we can help ensure you have everything you need to make a successful case for sole traders workers compensation and that the amount put forward is truly reflective of the revenue you have lost.
+Get in contact with one of our injury lawyers Gold Coast today for a free case review and we can help ensure you have everything you need to make a successful case for sole traders workers compensation and that the amount put forward is truly reflective of the revenue you have lost.

 Not sure if you have a compensation claim?
 Contact us for a free consultation today.